-The entry test is a key feature in Linguapolis’ striving for quality.
-It is a free service to make sure you start in a level suited for you.
+The entry test is included in the registration fee and a key feature in Linguapolis’ striving for quality.
+It is a service to make sure you start in a level suited for you.
 The entry test is led by experienced language advisers.
 By organizing the test professionally Linguapolis can guarantee a quality course taught at a high pace.

 6. How is the entry test organised?